 In this unit academic learning meets with real world business situations with the intention of preparing students for, and providing opportunities in, the world of employment.
 Additionally, students will learn about and apply advanced analytical and decision making skills.

-This unit supports students as they put enterprise and entrepreneurship skills into practice by launching their own business.
-This practical unit that allows students to experience starting a business first hand.
-Students will be assessed on their personal and business development via presentations and business model planning and execution.
+This unit supports you as you put enterprise and entrepreneurship skills into practice by launching your own business.
+This practical unit that allows you to experience starting a business first hand.
+You will be assessed on their personal and business development via presentations and business model planning and execution.

-The aim of this unit is to assess the complexities and challenges of business ethics and sustainability by developing a moral imagination and the ability to analyse issues.
+This unit assesses the complexities and challenges of business ethics and sustainability by developing a moral imagination and the ability to analyse issues.
 This involves recognising the wider impact of business upon society and the natural environment and identifying the nature and scope of ethical and sustainability issues.
 We compare different ethical theories and models of sustainable business and then apply them to issues and actions in the business context.
 This requires the assessment of information from a wide range of sources and the evaluation of arguments and recommendations in the light of the evidence.